Atlas975/Notes/Networking/Transmission_mediums.md

 ___
 # Transmission mediums
-- Multiple access technologies exists for connecting [[Internet_infrastructure#Internet architecture|network edges]] to edge routers
+- Multiple access technologies exists for connecting [[Internet_architecture#Internet architecture|network edges]] to edge routers
 - Edge routers act as an intermediary from users to the network core
 - Data transmission can either be **upstream** (data uploaded) or **downstream** (data downloaded)